meksv/Evidence-for-Oxford-BBSRC-DTP/README.md

-This branch is tailored to 'Plants' section of personal statement.
+This branch is tailored to 'Plants' section of the personal statement.